Culling the herd of moments with penalized empirical likelihood: Empirical application

 \section{Empirical application}

-Colonialism were widespread over the globe before World War II.
-A few colonies successfully replicated European institutions which protected private properties and checked government powers, whereas many others suffered expropriation of natural and human resources.
+Colonialism was widespread over the globe prior to the Second World War.
+While European institutions which protected private properties and checked government powers were successfully replicated in a few colonies, many others suffered expropriation of natural and human resources.
 In an influential study, \cite{Acemoglu2001} (AJR, henceforth) systematically explored the relationship between Europeans' mortality rates and the modes of institutions.